browserengineering/book/book/animations.md

 raster either.

  [tr-example]: examples/example13-transform-transition.html

-*Threaded animations*: Despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven by code running on the main thread.
-But just like scrolling, in a real browser this is not good enough, since there could be many main-thread tasks slowing things down.
-Add support for threaded animations.
-Doing so will require replicating some event loop code from the main thread, but if you're careful you should be able to reuse all of the animation classes.
-(Don't worry too much about how to synchronize these animations with the main thread, except to cause them to stop after the next commit when DOM changes occur that invalidate the animation.
-Real browsers encounter a lot of complications in this area.)

 *Width animations*: Implement the CSS `width` and `height` properties; when `width` is set to some number of pixels on an element, the element should be